 To say the least, Danielle is a superb writer.
 Whether it is a 100-word intro for an email or a 2,500-word feature story, she brings life to whatever she lays her pen to.
 She makes mundane topics interesting and interesting topics shine.
 Not only can she make magic happen from a given topic, but she possesses true journalistic talent in finding stories and seeking out new angles.
 She also communicates well about her projects and keeps people in the loop with where she’s at.
 Her knowledge of print and online media makes her an asset that editors and publishers can appreciate.
 She is a true grammar guru with an attention to detail that I’ve not seen in many writers or editors.
 I’d highly recommend Danielle when looking for your next writer, editor or employee.

-— Roxanne Sutton, Communications Manager
+— Roxanne Sutton, Director of Communications

 National Recreation and Park Association

 I am thrilled that you’re writing our most important stories of the year and becoming a regular contributor to BRO.
 You have quickly become one of our top writers.

 It was a pleasure working with you [on “Rising to the Challenge“].
 Also I just want to say thank you for being so professional throughout the entire experience and showcasing such high levels of journalistic integrity and accuracy with the end result.

 — Levi Moore, featured source